-Children’s books about Hanukkah are so perfect to read during the Festival of Lights - we love reading one for each of the eight nights.
+Inside: Children’s books about Hanukkah are perfect to read during the Festival of Lights – we love reading a different book for each of the eight nights.
 Check these out!

 Children’s Books About Hanukkah are Perfect to Read During this Festive Celebration!

 There’s this joke among us Jewish folks that Hanukkah is always either too early or too late… so when on earth is it ever on time?
 Some years the holiday is so early in December that we’ve barely finished our Thanksgiving leftovers, and I already must prepare to make potato latkes for the family Hanukkah party .
 Yet other years, Hanukkah stretches almost to January 1st!